Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

 Great !
 Problem fixed :)

+## Conclusion

+In this project, we explored the challenges of classifying quotes into various occupational categories using a BERT-based classifier.
+Through several iterations and adjustments, including balancing our training and testing datasets and refining our approach to class imbalance, we ultimately improved the model's performance metrics.

+While the initial results with unbalanced data were discouraging, the adjustments we made—such as filtering out less informative quotes and ensuring a balanced training set—enabled us to achieve more reliable classifications.
+The final performance metrics indicate a significant improvement, highlighting the importance of dataset preparation and model tuning in machine learning projects.

+Moving forward, we aim to further enhance our classifier by exploring additional features and potentially leveraging larger datasets.
+This journey illustrates the iterative nature of machine learning, where each step brings valuable insights and opportunities for growth.

+Thank you for following along, and we look forward to sharing our future findings!

+The k-dim team.

 ## Room for improvement

-We finally got a unpaid assistant working for the occupation classification.
-We did not have time to use it in the classification process.
+We finally managed to have an unpaid assistant working on the occupation classification.
+Unfortunately, we did not have time to integrate it into the classification process.
+Moving forward, we aim to incorporate this resource to enhance our model's performance and achieve even more accurate results.

 #### Sentence-BERT algorithm for occupation clustering

-[Sentence-BERT](https://joeddav.github.io/blog/2020/05/29/ZSL.html) is a recent technique which fine-tunes the pooled BERT sequence representations for increased semantic richness, as a method for obtaining sequence and label embeddings.
+[Sentence-BERT](https://joeddav.github.io/blog/2020/05/29/ZSL.html) is a recent technique that fine-tunes pooled BERT sequence representations to enhance semantic richness, providing a method for obtaining both sequence and label embeddings.

-This pretrained algorithm not only made occupation clustering automatically, but also clustered all the 6800 unique occupations !
+This pretrained algorithm not only facilitated automatic occupation clustering but also managed to cluster all 6,800 unique occupations!

-Sentence-BERT was used to cluster 6800 occupations into 10 defined clusters, by stating for each occupation 10 hypotheses and taking clustering each to the maximum prediction confidence of this algorithm.
-The plot below shows the distribution of the prediction confidence for each cluster over the filtered additional dataset.
+Using Sentence-BERT, we clustered the 6,800 occupations into 10 defined clusters.
+For each occupation, we generated 10 hypotheses and assigned each to the cluster with the maximum prediction confidence from the algorithm.
+The plot below illustrates the distribution of prediction confidence for each cluster over the filtered additional dataset.

 <figure>
     <p align="center">